- Advantages of cast iron cookware

 The coating of cast iron cookware is an absolutely unique natural non-stick layer that forms exclusively on cast iron and is not inherent in other materials.
 Find out how it is formed, what makes it unique and why it is important to use.

-To preserve the coating on cast iron dishes, it is enough to simply cook in it using oil.
+It is enough to simply cook in it using oil to preserve the coating on cast iron dishes.
 The coating will only get better with each subsequent cooking.

 And yet some factors will wear out the coating.
 For example - cooking food that is too acidic or alkaline, using abrasive cleaning agents and tools, very high temperatures, and the like.
 That is why we recommend cleaning cast iron cookware and then oiling it.
 This simple rule of thumb will protect your cast iron cookware and keep its natural non-stick properties.